 Trekking from the starting point at 2,850m / 9,000 ft and climbing to 5,364m/ 17,500 ft is not an easy undertaking, and it is more arduous than technically difficult.
 You don’t need any particular mountaineering skills or equipment such as ropes and crampons, just a lot of stamina.
 Remember, you are not hiking Mount Everest.

 I saw people of all ages, all sizes, and varying levels of hiking ability.
 I’d been that typical asthma kid at school – that one who was told I didn’t have to partake in the really difficult athletic endeavours because it was obvious I was never going to make it and any attempt would just result in some hideous outcome or extreme embarrassment.
-I went through life not taking much interest in sport, or thinking I couldn’t do much in the way of extreme physical exertion.
+I went through life not taking much interest in sports, or thinking I couldn’t do much in the way of extreme physical exertion.
 It took many years to realise that this is not the case, and the Everest Base Camp trek was one of those things I had to do to prove that to myself.
 If someone like me with a chronic disease can complete the Everest Base Camp trip, so can you!

 There is also no pressure to keep the same pace as everyone around you.
 The most important thing, besides ALWAYS drinking plenty of water is to go at your own pace.
-A guide will either be with you, or not far behind a small group of people so there is no danger of getting lost or being alone.
+A guide will either be with you or not far behind a small group of people so there is no danger of getting lost or being alone.

 Is the Trek to Everest Base Camp Dangerous?